TankerHQ/quickstart-examples/README.md

 cd quickstart-examples && yarn
 ```

-### Create a Trustchain
+### Create a Tanker App

-In short, your Trustchain is the structure on which the cryptographic operations will be stored when you run the examples.
-It only contains data that is either public or encrypted, and is hosted by Tanker.

-To create a Trustchain, create a free account on the [Tanker dashboard](https://dashboard.tanker.io/signup) and follow the instructions.
+To create a Tanker App, create a free account on the [dashboard](https://dashboard.tanker.io/signup) and follow the instructions.
 Make sure you store the configuration file safely, as you'll need it later.

-Once you start building real private apps, you can just create other Trustchains.
+Once you start building real private applications, you can just create other Tanker Apps.

 ### Configure